-How to create a spinning logo
+How to create an animated logo

-A while ago I designed this animated, spinning logo for an import/export company to highlight the global character of the services their offer.
+A while ago I designed this animated, spinning globe logo for an import/export company to highlight the global character of the services their offer.

 Since then I was asked several times how I designed the logo: what tools did I use and if it was difficult to execute.
 For this reason, I decided to make a tutorial and show you guys step-by-step how to do it.